5-a-day more like 2-a-day?

 Find it in the app – tap 'More'.

-In a survey, we asked our members if the weather affected their fruit and veggie intake, and the results were really interesting.
-A huge 81% said they eat more fruits and veggies during the warmer months.
+In a survey we asked our members if the weather affected their fruit and veg intake and the results were very interesting.
+An overwhelming 81% said they ate more fruit and veg in warmer months.

-While it's great to see people making healthier choices in the summer, it's important to remember that getting our 5-a-day matters all year round.
-Not only are fruits and veggies packed with vitamins and minerals, but they're generally low in calories, making them a great choice for anyone aiming to lose weight.
-Plus, they contain fiber, which helps keep our digestive systems healthy.
-So it's important that we all get enough year-round.
+While it's great to see people making healthier choices during the summer, it's important to remember that getting our 5-a-day matters all year round.
+Not only is fruit and veg packed full of vitamins and minerals, it's generally low in calories making it a great choice for those who are aiming for weight loss.
+Plus it contains fibre which helps to keep our bowels healthy too.
+So it's important that we all get enough all year long.

-In the U.S., the minimum target we should aim for is 5 servings of fruits and vegetables each day—more if we can!
-It doesn’t have to be as daunting as it sounds if you try to include a serving of fruit or veggies at every meal.
-Add a couple of snacks, and you’ll hit the target!
+In the UK, the minimum target we should aim for is 5 portions of fruit and vegetables each day – more if we can!
+It doesn't have to be as daunting as it sounds if you try to get a portion of fruit/veg in at every meal occasion.
+Add in a couple of snacks on top and you will have achieved the target!

-Here are some more suggestions on how to get at least 5 servings into your diet each day:
+Here are some more suggestions on how to get at least 5 portions into your diet each day:

 Breakfast